n42k/varley/README.md

 ## Quick Start

-To start a new Varley project, simply create a new directory, then run `npm install varley --save` inside of it.
+To start a new Varley project, simply create a new directory, then run `npm init` and `npm install varley --save` inside of it.

 Afterwards, create 3 files:
 * `server.js` - server code, where the first line is `const varley = require('varley')(this)`